-We partner with faculty to embed career competencies into the curriculum
+Partnering with faculty to embed career competencies into the curriculum

 Career Competencies in the Classroom

-To be competitive in today’s job market, Emporia State University students must obtain both knowledge and competence in their field of study as well as professional skills, or “career competencies”.
+To be competitive in today’s job market, Emporia State University students must obtain both knowledge and competence in their field of study, as well as professional skills, or “career competencies”.
 Career Services is committed to helping students build those career competencies that are highly valued by employers.

 We would love to partner with you to embed career competencies into your courses.
 There are two ways to partner our services with your curriculum:

 - Classroom Presentations

 Career Services professional staff can tailor a career presentation based on your needs.

 Many ESU faculty create a course assignment that requires students to utilize the services in Career Services.
 You may want to require your students to complete individual appointments with our staff members.
 Examples of course assignments include career counseling, testing, mock interviews, cover letter reviews and resume reviews.
 We would be glad to partner with you on this project.
 To coordinate the details of your course assignment, and please complete the Course Assignments Online Request Form.

 Faculty Guide to Employer Outreach and Student Referrals